-Whole round samples of lithofacies-specific pressure cores will be cut for quantitative degassing and gas analysis, geomechanical testing, liquid nitrogen (LN2) depressurization, and distribution to other institutions.
+Whole round samples of lithofacies-specific pressure cores will be cut for quantitative degassing and gas analysis, geomechanical testing, liquid nitrogen (LN2) depressurization for microbiology, rapid depressurization for pore water analyses, and distribution to other institutions.

 Quantitative degassing of pressure cores will be performed.
 Quantitative degassing of hydrate bearing sands will be used to measure dissolved methane concentration, hydrate saturation, and assess the composition and source of the dissociated gas.
-Slower depressurization experiments with small pressure decrements are used to estimate the in situ salinity based on the pressure and temperature condition of the sample at the onset of dissociation.
+Slower depressurization experiments with small pressure decrements are used to estimate the in-situ salinity based on the pressure and temperature condition of the sample at the onset of dissociation.

-Quantitative degassing of clean background mud (no hydrate-filled fractures or coarse-grained beds/laminations) will be performed to measure the dissolved methane profile and gas composition with depth Quantitative degassing of background mud with hydrate fractures will determine the hydrate saturation and gas composition within fracture-filled muds.
+Quantitative degassing of clean background mud (no hydrate-filled fractures or coarse-grained beds/laminations) will be performed to measure the dissolved methane profile and gas composition with depth.
+Quantitative degassing of background mud with hydrate fractures will determine the hydrate saturation and gas composition within fracture-filled muds.